Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 One of the best ways to position yourself around wildlife is from the water.
 All living creatures rely on water in some form or fashion.
 Many bird, amphibian, reptile, and mammal species breed, nest, and forage near water.
 Land bound dwellers come to quench their thirst and predators hunt for prey found in or near water.

 It's no secret that many wildlife photographers use a canoe or kayak.
-The unobstructive view, reprieve from insects, silent approach, eye-level viewpoint, and the multitude of opportunities for wildlife encounters, are just some of the advantages these self propelled watercraft have over traversing by foot.
+The unobstructive view, reprieve from insects, silent approach, eye-level viewpoint, and opportunities for wildlife encounters, are just some of the advantages these self-propelled watercraft have over traversing by foot.

 Choosing a canoe (or kayak) can be a challenging task.
 There are hundreds of models from various brand names to select from.